Chris35Wills/Chris35Wills.github.io/courses/dtp_course_info_march2016.md

 As mentioned above, the materials can be self led but to give you a loose structure, try and work to the following.

+**IMPORTANT**: Don't rush thorugh this - there will likely be a number of new concepts for you to get to grips with so take your time and let it sink in!

 ### Day 1 (9am - 5pm)

 Ensure you have your machine set up by following the instructions [here](../Setup/setup)